- On this page:

 Face to face meetings

-The first F2F meeting was held 9-11 April 2013 in Madrid and hosted by Telefonica, see agenda and minutes
+The 1st F2F meeting was held 9-11 April 2013 in Madrid and hosted by Telefonica, see agenda and minutes

-The 3rd face to face will take place 11-15 November during TPAC 2013 in Shenzhen, China.
+The 3rd face to face took place 11-15 November during TPAC 2013 in Shenzhen, China, see agenda.

 This group operates under the W3C Patent Policy - see its Patent Policy status for more details.